Ex-Omni: Enabling 3D Facial Animation Generation for Omni-modal Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduced Ex-Omni that extends OLLMs with the capability to generate speech-accompanied 3D facial animation.
-By addressing the mismatch between token-level reasoning and fine-grained facial motion, Ex-Omni decouples high-level semantic understanding from modality-specific temporal synthesis through discrete speech-unit scaffolding and a unified token-query-guided fusion mechanism.
-Extensive experiments demonstrate that Ex-Omni achieves competitive performance on speech understanding and generation benchmarks, while enabling aligned and joint generation of speech and 3D facial animation.
+In this paper, we introduced Ex-Omni, an open-source framework that extends OLLMs with native speech-accompanied 3D facial animation generation.
+To address the mismatch between token-level semantic reasoning and fine-grained facial motion, Ex-Omni decouples high-level understanding from modality-specific temporal synthesis through discrete speech-unit scaffolding and a unified token-as-query gated fusion mechanism.
+We further constructed InstructS2SF-1200K to provide large-scale speech-face supervision for both synthesis and dialogue-oriented scenarios.
+Experiments show that Ex-Omni preserves competitive speech understanding and generation ability while achieving better SyncNet-based audio-visual synchronization and lower face-generation latency than cascaded pipelines.